Table of Contents

 In a normal cycle, estrogen is released from the ovaries, which induces the endometrium to proliferate in preparation for implantation.
 Ovulation causes progesterone to increase, which stabilizes and prepares the endometrium for possible implantation.
 If no implantation occurs, then both estrogen and progesterone levels decrease and menstruation occurs.

-As a woman ages and reaches perimenopause and menopause, ovulation occurs less or not at all.
-Due to the lack of ovulation there is a loss of progesterone to counteract remaining estrogen.
-The estrogen then allows for increased growth of the endometrium.
+As a woman ages and reaches perimenopause and menopause, ovulation occurs less often or not at all.
+Due to the lack of ovulation, there is a loss of progesterone to counteract remaining estrogen.
+Estrogen then allows for increased growth of the endometrium.

-With the increased proliferation, there are risks for abnormal changes in nuclei, atypia.
-Atypia is associated with a chance up to 60% of having or developing endometrial cancer.
-In many cases the hyperplasia will regress on its own.
+With increased proliferation come risks for abnormal changes in nuclei—atypia.
+Atypia is associated with a chance as high as 60% of having or developing endometrial cancer.
+However, in many cases, hyperplasia regresses on its own.

-If malignancy develops, most cases will be type 1 endometrioid adenocarcinomas which have a more favorable outcome.
+If malignancy develops, most cases are type 1 endometrioid adenocarcinomas, which have more favorable outcomes.

 Signs and Symptoms of Endometrial Hyperplasia

-Abnormal uterine bleeding is the number one most reported sign.
+Abnormal uterine bleeding is the most common reported sign.

 Additional symptoms may include:

-- Menorrhagia: аn increased amount of blood loss greater than 80mls or bleeding for longer than 8 days.
+- Menorrhagia: increased blood loss greater than 80 mls or bleeding longer than eight days.

 - Menometrorrhagia: increased irregular bleeding (thought of as a mix of menorrhagia and metrorrhagia)

 Progression and Special Forms of Endometrial Hyperplasia

-Women with Lynch syndrome need to be screened starting at 35 years old for endometrial cancer since they have a high chance of developing the disease.
-It is recommended that if the woman is done with family planning to have a hysterectomy with bilateral salpingostomy.
+Women with Lynch syndrome should be screened for endometrial cancer starting at age 35 because they have a high chance of developing the disease.
+If a woman has undesired fertility, hysterectomy with bilateral salpingectomy is recommended.

 Diagnosis and Pathology of Endometrial Hyperplasia

-There is no formal screening method for the general population and screening is usually done when signs or symptoms are present.
+No formal screening method exists for the general population, so screening usually is done when signs or symptoms are present.

-The American Congress of Obstetricians and Gynecologists recommends that any woman who is older than 35 and has abnormal uterine bleeding over the age of 35 be screened for endometrial hyperplasia.
-Women under the age of 35 who have abnormal uterine bleeding that is not controlled with medication should be screened also.
+The American Congress of Obstetricians and Gynecologists recommends that any woman who is older than 35 and has abnormal uterine bleeding be screened for endometrial hyperplasia.
+Women younger than 35 who have abnormal uterine bleeding that is not controlled with medication also should be screened.